Design of Enabling-Regenerative Materials | 2 Mers Seas Zeeën

 Main Achievements

 The DERMA project has developed novel dressing materials intended for the improved management of chronic dermal ulcers.
-In such wounds, infection and inflammation can cause skin tissue to breakdown, often producing offensive odours.
+In such wounds, infection and inflammation can cause skin tissue to break down, often producing offensive odours.
 These wounds can be painful, and the malodour embarrassing for the patient, potentially leading to social isolation and depression.
-Chronic wounds may also be subjected to a series of underlying infections that the body does not easily eradicate and that require clinical intervention.

 AC for odour control has also been incorporated into very fine, electrospun fibres with a large surface area for odour removal.
 These proprietary fibres are highly water absorbent, of benefit for wound moisture control.
 The fibres also have a remarkable ability to release antimicrobial agents over extended periods, meaning that, in the form of a wound dressing, they could potentially be more efficient than current materials.